fjahr/lightning-mw/07-routing-gossip.md

-Both nodes are required to sign to indicate they are willing to route other payments via this channel (i.e. be part of the public network); requiring their Bitcoin signatures proves that they control the channel.
+Both nodes are required to sign to indicate they are willing to route other payments via this channel (i.e. be part of the public network); requiring their on-chain signatures proves that they control the channel.

 The blacklisting of conflicting nodes disallows multiple different announcements.
 Such conflicting announcements should never be broadcast by any